Brazilian Grand Prix: Renaming to São Paulo Grand Prix

+The 2024 São Paulo Grand Prix was held under treacherous, changing conditions which saw numerous incidents, safety cars, and red flags; while Lando Norris started on pole position, Verstappen, who qualified twelfth but endured a five-place grid penalty for a new engine component, forcing him to start seventeenth, won the race nineteen seconds ahead of the second-placed car - the first time a driver won from that position since Kimi Räikkönen won the 2005 Japanese Grand Prix from seventeenth - after a ten-race winless streak, putting him on the path to winning his fourth consecutive Drivers' Championship; he would do so at the subsequent Las Vegas Grand Prix, and his performance was acclaimed by fellow drivers and journalists, who described him as a regenmeister ("rain master").
+Alpine achieved a similar success when their drivers, Esteban Ocon and Pierre Gasly, respectively - with the former having been contracted to move to Haas in - rounded off the podium in second and third, respectively, achieving Team Enstone's first double podium of any kind since Lotus achieved the feat at the 2013 Korean Grand Prix with Räikkönen and Romain Grosjean; this result propelled Alpine from ninth all the way to sixth, upheaving Haas, RB, and Williams.

-Five Brazilian drivers have won the Brazilian Grand Prix, with Emerson Fittipaldi, Nelson Piquet, Ayrton Senna and Felipe Massa each winning twice, and Jose Carlos Pace winning once.
-The most wins ever is by the Frenchman Alain Prost, who has won the race 6 times (including 5 times at Jacarepaguá).
-Argentine driver Carlos Reutemann and Michael Schumacher have both won 4 times.
+Five Brazilian drivers have won the Brazilian Grand Prix, with Emerson Fittipaldi, Nelson Piquet, Ayrton Senna and Felipe Massa each winning twice, and Carlos Pace winning once.
+The most wins ever is by the Frenchman Alain Prost, who has won the race six times (including five times at Jacarepaguá).
+Argentine driver Carlos Reutemann and Michael Schumacher have both won four times.

 Rumours of a return to Rio de Janeiro

 In spring 2019, Jair Bolsonaro, the President of Brazil, announced that the Brazilian Grand Prix would move back to Rio de Janeiro.
-Because the Jacarepaguá circuit had been demolished to make way for the construction of facilities for the 2016 Summer Olympics, a new circuit is to be built in the Deodoro neighborhood of Rio de Janeiro.
+Because the Jacarepaguá circuit had been demolished to make way for the construction of facilities for the 2016 Summer Olympics, a new circuit was to be built in the Deodoro neighborhood of Rio de Janeiro.
 However, this was denied by Formula One's commercial manager Sean Bratches.

 In November 2020 a deal was signed which would see Formula One continue to race at Interlagos until 2025, albeit under the title of São Paulo Grand Prix.
 This was the first time that the race had been known as the São Paulo Grand Prix.
 The race's contract was suspended in January 2021.
 Also in January 2021, with official confirmation in February 2021, the newly elected Mayor of Rio de Janeiro, Eduardo Paes, confirmed that the plans for the construction of the new circuit at Deodoro were scrapped, with the promise of finding a new suitable place for its construction.

 Formula 1 drivers also expressed their concern for the environment about the project and Lewis Hamilton said, ‘I don’t think it’s a smart move.
 There is a global crisis with deforestation.’